Editorial Guidelines

 • self-knowledge not self-knowl-edge

 Do not allow a single letter of a word to stand alone at the beginning or end of a line.
-Force the entire word to the next line.
+Enter a hard return and force the entire word to the next line.

 • not E-gyptian